 Falling behind on a mortgage can feel like it threatens everything: credit score, future VA loan eligibility, security clearance, even your military career.
 Some of these fears are real but more manageable than they feel.
 Others are not as severe as people assume.
 We address each specifically.

 Combining pre-foreclosure with PCS orders is one of the highest-stress situations in military real estate.
 You have to move on a fixed timeline.
 The home situation has its own timeline.
 They do not align.
 The competing pressures feel impossible.
-They are not impossible, but they require structured coordination, not panic.
+They are not impossible, but they require structured coordination rather than panic.

 You feel like you should be able to fix this alone

 Many service members are wired to handle problems internally rather than ask for help.
 Pre-foreclosure is not a problem that gets better by handling it alone.
-The professionals who help here (lenders, HUD-approved counselors, JAG, VA loan technicians, real estate agents who specialize in hardship situations) exist because the system is designed to be navigated, not figured out from scratch.
+The professionals who help here (lenders, HUD-approved counselors, JAG, VA loan technicians, and real estate agents who specialize in hardship situations) exist because the system is designed to be navigated, not figured out from scratch.
+Get matched with an agent who handles pre-foreclosure situations, or keep reading for the timeline and options.

 The pre-foreclosure timeline in plain language

 Foreclosure timelines vary by state and by lender.
-Some states are judicial-foreclosure states (the lender must go through a court).
-Some are non-judicial-foreclosure states (a faster process that does not require a court order in most cases).
+Some states are judicial foreclosure states (in which the lender must go through a court).
+Some are non-judicial foreclosure states (a faster process that does not require a court order in most cases).
 The actual number of days at each stage depends on your state, your lender, and the specifics of your loan.
 The general structure of the timeline:

 Stage 1: Missed payments

-After your first missed payment, your lender or servicer typically starts contact attempts: phone calls, letters, emails.
-At this stage you have the most flexibility and the most options.
-Most lenders prefer to work out a solution rather than go to foreclosure; foreclosure is expensive for them too.
+After your first missed payment, your lender or servicer typically begins contacting you by phone, letter, or email.
+At this stage, you have the most flexibility and the most options.
+Most lenders prefer to work out a solution rather than pursue foreclosure; foreclosure is expensive for them, too.

 Stage 2: Notice of default (or breach letter)